Merchants who can’t process chip card payments may shoulder consumer fraud costs if they’re not EMV-ready.””

 “The card-not-present channel has its own set of controls and we are working on a solution for those independently and with different elements than the card-present problem,” Ruden said.
 “In the next year we should see some new schemes materialize that will add controls in the card-not-present space.
 And that will provide us with another layer of control just like the chip cards are doing.”

 5. All brick-and-mortar merchants are affected by the EMV shift, except gas stations.

-Don't have a traditional cash register and payment terminal?
-The liability shift still affects you.
-"If you are a merchant who uses a device that has mobile card acceptance technology (like Square), you have the same liability as any other merchant," Vanderhoof said.
+But if you’re not a gas station and don’t have a traditional cash register and payment terminal, liability shift affects you.
+“If you are a merchant who uses a device that has mobile card acceptance technology (like Square), you have the same liability as any other merchant,” Vanderhoof said.